Great Plains State Park

 Tom Steed Lake, with 31 miles of shoreline, affords visitors endless water sport opportunities.
 A swim area with a beach is conveniently located at the lake, and boat ramps provide easy access.
 Visitors are allowed to bring boats to the lake for skiing, as well as for fishing.
 Fishing is a popular sport at Tom Steed Lake, where catfish, bass and crappie can all be found with a little luck.
 Tom Steed Lake and Great Plains State Park are both havens for many other types of wildlife.
 When not on the water or hiking/biking a trail, kids will enjoy the park's playground.
 If you're looking to enjoy the amenities of camping at Great Plains State Park, but want to venture out on a day trip, the Wichita Mountains Wildlife Refuge is only a few miles away.

 Great Plains State Park offers a variety of accommodations.
-The campground features approximately 30 tent sites and 52 RV hookups.
-About 14 of the RV sites include sewer, water and electricity hookups.
+The campground features approximately 30 tent sites and 58 RV reservable campsites, about 14 of which include sewer, water and electricity hookups.
 Restrooms and showers are provided in the campgrounds and leashed pets are allowed.
 When it comes to meal time, fire up an outdoor grill at one of the picnic areas, because you just might have fresh fish for dinner.
 However, for the ones that are not campfire savvy, try out one of the famous bait shop burgers at Tom Steed Bait, Beer & Burgers located across from the boat ramp.

 PricingTent sites: $14